Move ideas into action!

 What we can do

-- In partnership with Coast Capital Savings, SFU Venture Connection provides support to explore entrepreneurship, and business development services for emerging ventures from initial idea through to business validation.
+- We provide support to explore entrepreneurship, and business development services for emerging ventures from initial idea through to business validation.
 This is accomplished through delivery of an early-stage business incubator, mentorship, co-op terms, competitions, networking opportunities, workshops & seminars.

 - There is no charge for our services and we don’t take any equity.

 - We encourage students to complete their studies while exploring entrepreneurship.
-For those students wanting to take time out to explore a full-time venture, we offer a co-op option for undergraduates and an MBA internship.
+For those students wanting to take time out to explore a full-time venture, we offer co-op options for undergraduates (Venture Co-op and eCo-op) and an MBA internship (Venture Intern).

 What we can't do

 - We don’t provide financing to startups, but do help ventures get investor-ready.

 - We don’t make decisions for you.
 We provide you with learning opportunities, feedback, encouragement, introductions and best practices – ultimately all decisions to do with your startup are up to you.

 Where we are located

-While Venture Connection’s main office is located at SFU-Surrey, programs are delivered on all 3 campus locations.
+While our main office is located at SFU Surrey (SP 290), our programs are delivered on all 3 campus locations.
 Incubator teams meet with their mentors and business advisors throughout Greater Vancouver.

 Simon Fraser University is building a strong, world-class entrepreneurship program that is broad-based in its approach to new ventures.
-Venture Connection, through SFU’s Innovation Office, is a key driver in achieving this cultural change throughout the university.
+Coast Capital Savings Venture Connection is a key driver in achieving this cultural change throughout the university.

 This university-wide program was launched in 2008 by the Innovation Office in collaboration with the SFU-Surrey Campus, the Beedie School of Business and the Faculty of Applied Sciences, government partners and community members.
 The program now collaborates with departments and faculties throughout the university, on all 3 campuses.

 Many of the incubator teams have been successful in starting their businesses and attracting external financing and acquiring their first customers, while three teams have successfully negotiated exits for the founders when their companies were acquired, Layerboom (acquired by Joyent in 2010), MetroLeap Media (MetroLyrics acquired by CBS Interactive in 2011); ArtsAlly (acquired by Kabuni in 2014).
-Other incubator alumni include Hiretheworld, Libreria Leo, MAPT Media, Addictive Ads, VeloMetro, CKM Sports and Buyatab.
+Other incubator alumni include MetaOptima, Addictive Ads, VeloMetro, CKM Sports and Buyatab (Named #2 on the 2017 Profit500 list of Canada's fastest growing companies).